How To Practice Tattooing

 Synthetic and Pig Skin

-Synthetic skin is a very new medium currently being used in tattoo circles.
+Synthetic skin is a very new medium currently being used in tattoo circles but is a very good material to practice tattooing on.
 You can order it online from many different sources, but some tattoo artists think it’s not close enough to real skin to practice various outlining and shading techniques on.
 If you’re just starting out using a tattoo machine, it’ll be helpful to work with this type of skin since it’ll provide you with practical use to build up your hand strength.

 Pig skin, on the other hand, is very realistic and is considered a very close match to human skin, which is great when wanting to learn how to color a tattoo properly.
 When apprenticing with a tattoo artist, this is the preferred medium to use because you’ll be able to gauge the depth of the needle in the skin.
 Pig skin can be bought online, but you can also go to your local butcher and ask them for pieces to practice on.